balena-io/balena-cli-masterclass/README.md

 for filling in files, etc. As well as defining globally accessible secrets (which are shared to all services being built), there is also the option to define secrets that are only accessible to particular services, or to map them to different paths.
-This becomes useful in multicontainer build scenarios.
+This becomes useful in multi-container build scenarios.
 This can be achieved by appending a `services` section to `build-secrets` on the `balena.yml` file.
 For example: